jaganmn/misc/R_enable_openmp/README.md

    LDFLAGS=-L$(LLVM_DIR)/lib -L$(LIBS_DIR)/lib
    ```

-4. Start an R session and try installing from sources a package that
+4. Start an R session and try installing from sources an R package that
    makes use of OpenMP where supported.
-Hopefully, that packages comes
+Hopefully, that package comes
    with a way to test whether support is actually enabled.
 By way of
    example: